 This one has 6 variations: rocks or paper or rice and farm animals or dinosaurs.
 I know it sounds like the same thing over and over, but it’s not!
 Just varying up the materials starts a whole new level of play.

-Rescue the animals bin – You can do this one six different ways too.
+You can do this one six different ways too.
 Just dump your base into the bin, add animals, an ice cube tray and tongs.
 Time to rescue the animals!!
-My daughter could play this on repeat (actually she does – she’s always playing this!).
+My daughter could play this on repeat.

 This isn’t about adding or memorizing math facts.
 This activity is about counting one group of objects, counting a second set of objects, and joining those groups together to make a larger group.
 That’s the concept I want my kids mastering.